How to Calculate Enterprise Value: Examples for Target, Vivendi, and Zendesk (24:00)

 By contrast, Equity Value (also known as the Market Capitalization or “Market Cap”) is the value of EVERYTHING the company has (i.e., Net Assets), but only to the EQUITY INVESTORS (common shareholders).

 You use both these concepts in company valuations, and you often move between them in analyses.

 For example, Unlevered Free Cash Flow in a DCF pairs with Enterprise Value, and you calculate the company’s implied Enterprise Value first and then back into its implied Equity Value and implied share price from that.

-And in comparable company analysis, you use metrics and multiples that are based on Enterprise Value, such as EV / EBITDA.
+And in comparable company analysis, you use metrics and multiples that are based on Enterprise Value, such as the TEV / EBITDA multiple.